 The film was dedicated in loving memory of John Belushi, Cab Calloway, and John Candy, all of whom acted in the original "Blues Brothers" movie.
-Ironically, Calloway was the oldest of the three, and died last at the age of 86, which is older than Belushi's and Candy's combined ages at their deaths.
+Ironically, Calloway, the oldest of the three, died last at the age of 86, which is older than Belushi's and Candy's combined ages at their deaths.

 John Landis and Dan Aykroyd were reportedly very unhappy with the changes the studio forced onto the film, even coming close to quitting the project.
 Afterwards Landis made the independent movie, Susan's Plan (1998), as a way to cleanse his palate.

 When the Russians roll their car, they get out and one of them says "They broke my watch!" in Russian.
 This is in reference to a running gag in the first Blues Brothers movie, where a cop is heard complaining that "They broke my watch!" after every major pile-up, beginning with the cop roll and slide in the mall chase.

 104 cars were wrecked during filming.
 This beat the previous world record of 103 cars wrecked during the making of The Blues Brothers (1980).
 This record was not broken until 112 cars were wrecked during the filming of G.I.
 Joe: The Rise of Cobra (2009).